The Ultimate Guide to Visiting the Sheldrick Elephant Orphanage

 Rescue and Rehabilitation: Orphaned elephants often arrive after losing their mothers due to poaching, human-wildlife conflict, or natural causes.
 The caretakers provide round-the-clock care and specially formulated milk to raise them.

-Rewilding: Once the elephants are strong enough—often after several years—they move to semi-wild reintegration units in places like Tsavo National Park.
+Rewilding: Once the elephants are strong enough—often after several years—they are moved to semi-wild reintegration units in places like Tsavo National Park.
 Here, they learn how to survive independently before being fully released back into the wild.

 Conservation Impact: The Trust’s efforts extend into anti-poaching initiatives, mobile veterinary units, aerial patrols, and community outreach programs across Kenya.